Uneasy Terms

 Uneasy Terms is a 1948 British crime thriller film directed by Vernon Sewell and starring Michael Rennie, Moira Lister and Faith Brook.
-It is based on the 1946 novel of the same name by Peter Cheyney.
+It was written by Peter Cheyney based on his 1946 novel of the same title.

 Premise

-Slim Callaghan is a private eye whose client, Colonel Stenhurst, is murdered, leaving behind a trail of suspects.
+Slim Callaghan is a private eye whose client Colonel Stenhurst, is murdered, leaving behind a trail of suspects.
 Viola, the eldest of the Colonel's three stepdaughters, is the prime suspect, but after wading through clues and romance, Callaghan corners the real culprit.